Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 * In dom0 terminal: `qvm-grow-private personal 40GB`
 * In the personal VM: `sudo resize2fs /dev/xvdb`

-### AppVMs and TMPFS
+### Enlarge AppVMs TMPFS

-Enlarge /tmp if you run out of space on the default ~200MB
+Enlarge `/tmp` if you run out of space on the default ~200MB

 `sudo mount -o remount,size=1024M /tmp` - *enlarge the space to 1024MB*

 ### Inter VM Networking

-\- *Does not expose services to the outside world!*
+*NOTE: Does not expose services to the outside world!*

 Make sure: